Stander158/ECE444-F2020-Lab3/README.md

 ![Activity 2](Screenshot_4-3.PNG)

 # Activity 3
 A Docker container image only needs to load what is required for a specific program.
-It is standalone, and lightweight.
+As a standalone executable package, it is a lightweight integrated package.
 A Virtual Machine, on the other hand, hold everything that runs an operating system.
 Multiple docker images can be run inside of one virtual machine.
-Furthermore, Virtual Machines takes a long time to load, and is much heavier than a typical docker image, while a docker container image is very portable and versatile compared to using virtual machines for developing a small project.
+Furthermore, Virtual Machines is much heavier than a typical docker image, while a docker container image is very portable and versatile compared to using virtual machines for developing a small project.
+As well, because of the sheer size of an OS, Virtual Machines need time to start, while a Docker Image can be loaded in seconds.
+This simplifies development for a software proect.